ESA title

 How the European Launcher Challenge works

 The European Launcher Challenge leverages on the launch service solutions offered by new European companies that are commercially designing, building and operating launch systems to take Europe’s satellites to orbit.
-While ESA has been supporting the development of these launch systems since 2019 through the Boost! programme, thanks to the European Launcher Challenge, ESA will now become a customer for these new launch services for the Agency’s own missions – helping successful companies to further evolve their launch systems and improve their services and offer even more capacity to customers.
+While ESA has been supporting the development of these launch systems since 2019 through the Boost! programme, thanks to the European Launcher Challenge, ESA will now support the ramp-up for these new launch services – helping successful companies to further evolve their launch systems and improve their services and offer even more capacity to customers.

 As a first step, the European Launcher Challenge requires the selected launch service providers to successfully achieve an orbital launch no later than 2027.
 This is a critical milestone for the Challengers, demonstrating what the new services can deliver.